trickstercache/trickster/docs/developer/environment/README.md

 The `timescaledb1` backend uses `provider: timescaledb`, an alias of `postgres`: both names select the same engine, and metrics report `provider="postgres"`.
-A `postgres` listener maps to exactly one backend and keeps one upstream connection per client connection, so session state never crosses clients.
+A `postgres` listener maps to exactly one backend (or one User Router, below) and keeps one upstream connection per client connection, so session state never crosses clients.
 The backend's authenticator decides how clients log in:

 * With `authenticator_name` (as configured here, `timescaledb-grafana`),